PythonRSAS/pythonrsas.github.io/_posts/2022-10-26-1-Python-and-the-Office-applications.md

 ---
 layout: post
-tag: Office, VBA, python, automation
+tag: Microsoft Office, VBA, python, automation
 category: "education"
 title: "Python and the Office applications"
 description: Use VBA in Python and the other way too